altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 "L_R::What was the chef doing?"
 *Dana shrugged*
 "D::I wasn't down there long."
+*Jochek pointed at Lenny*
-"J_R::Stay with him"
+~Whom had already started pilfering the lab~ "J_R::Stay with him"
-*Jochek grabbed Ada's hand and led her away* "L_R::Wait, take these."
+*Jochek grabbed Ada's hand and we led her away* "L_R::Wait, take these."
-*Lenny tossed them two gas masks hanging on the side wall* "L_R::Shut the door, would you?"
+*Lenny tossed them two gas masks hanging on the side wall* 'L_R::Shut the door, would you?'
-*Ada did, finding a latch she also locked it* 'L_R::Maybe just the chef'
+*Ada did, finding a latch she also locked it* 'L_R::Maybe just the chef, if we take him out...'
-*Lenny filled through the cupboards - taking inventory* *Ada and Jochek walked down the hall*
+~We had doubts if that would work, how far had the mind of the chef spread through the crowd~ *Lenny filled through the cupboards - taking inventory* *Ada and Jochek walked down the hall*
 'L_R::We can do an irritant, or... oh - will gas masks protect against that...'
-~Lenny was looking at a vial labeled~
+~Lenny was looking at a vial labeled...~
 'J_R::Nothing fancy Lenny.'
-~They took a moment at the stairs, listening for activity~ 'AD_R::One bad seed, Jochek'
+~They took a moment at the stairs, listening for activity~ ~In the silence, Ada broke it with an old sharpened point~ 'AD_R::One bad seed, Jochek'
 'J_R::Do you know how long we vetted you?'
 *They descended the stairs*